momomo92/simple-docker-container-nginx-php/README.md

 [![PHP Version][ico-php-version]](https://hub.docker.com/_/php)
 [![NGINX Version][ico-nginx-version]](https://hub.docker.com/_/nginx)

-This is a simple example for running a docker container with PHP-FPM and NGINX.
+This is a simple example of a docker container with PHP-FPM and NGINX.

-## Get it up and running
+## Get it up and run

 [Install docker on your machine.][install-docker]